 Promote Health and Wellness

-Recognized as a leader in healthcare social media, Cleveland Clinic’ social media strategy has proven its sustainability with over 1.5 million fans on Facebook and a half million followers on Twitter.
-The secret says Matsen is building relationships with their healthcare consumers that transcends time and space.
+Recognized as a leader in healthcare social media, Cleveland Clinic’s social media strategy has proven its sustainability with over 1.5 million fans on Facebook and a half million followers on Twitter.
+The secret, says Matsen, is building relationships with their healthcare consumers that transcends time and space.
 And, they don’t typically post about their own organization very often.
-Instead the focus is, and should be for all, helping your patients and community make healthy decisions everyday: at home, about exercise, at the grocery store, at the pharmacy and when visiting your doctor.
+Instead, the focus is, and should be for all, helping your patients and community make healthy decisions everyday: at home, about exercise, at the grocery store, at the pharmacy and when visiting your doctor.
 The key is to focus on the little things everybody can do every day to make a big impact in their life over the long term.

 Talk About Patient Satisfaction

 Customer experience is among the top priorities for businesses large and small, and in hospitals the patient experience is tops among critical measures in healthcare alongside quality, health outcomes and patient safety.
 As patients are being asked to be more of a stakeholder and accountable for their own care, so too are providers being held accountable for a patient’s overall satisfaction with that care.
 Just because you are down the block, doesn’t mean you are the provider of choice by default.
 Patients want quality, value and personal care, and they are increasingly turning to social media to make decisions about their healthcare.